 (1) The derivation from tests of the design values for a material property, a model parameter or a resistance should be carried out according to one of the following methods:

-Method A: by assessing a characteristic value, which is then divided by a partial factor and possibly multiplied, if necessary, by an explicit conversion factor, see D.7.2 and D.8.2; or
+— Method A: by assessing a characteristic value, which is then divided by a partial factor and possibly multiplied, if necessary, by an explicit conversion factor, see D.7.2 and D.8.2; or

-Method B: by direct determination of the design value, implicitly or explicitly accounting for the conversion of results and the total reliability required, see D.7.3 and D.8.3.
+— Method B: by direct determination of the design value, implicitly or explicitly accounting for the conversion of results and the total reliability required, see D.7.3 and D.8.3.

 NOTE In general, method a) is preferred provided the value of the partial factor is determined from the normal design procedure, see (3).